 All guests undertake to observe the eight silas (virtue rules).
 Clothing should be white in color, comfortable and appropriate (no shorts or sleeveless T-shirts).
 Female guests traditionally wear a white blouse and black skirt.

-Twilight: Monks and novices go alms, the guests sweep paths or
+Twilight: Monks and novices go alms, and the guests sweep paths or help in the kitchen.

 8:00 am: meal